Amara Okereke

-Amarachi Weruche A. Okereke (born 27 November 1996) is a Nigerian English actress.
-She is known for her work in theatre.
+Amarachi Weruche A. Okereke (born 27 November 1996) is an English actress.
+She gained prominence through her theatre work.
+Her films include In the Lost Lands and The Choral (both 2025).
+On television, she starred in the Amazon Prime series The Morning After (2024).

 Early life and education

 Okereke was born in North Tyneside in 1996, the only daughter of two Nigerian medical professionals.
 She grew up in Adel, Leeds and attended the Grammar School at Leeds.
 As a teenager, Okereke joined the National Youth Music Theatre.
 She went on to study at the Arts Educational School (ArtsEd) in West London, graduating in 2018 with a Bachelor of Arts in musical theatre.

 Career

 In 2012, Okereke made her debut in the West End as a child actress, playing Cassie in 13 at the Apollo Theatre.
 Upon graduating from ArtsEd in 2018, she returned to the West End and joined the cast of Les Misérables at the Queen's Theatre.
 For her performance as Cosette, Okereke won Best Actress in a Musical at The Stage Debut Awards.

 This was followed by roles as Laurie in Oklahoma! at Chichester Festival Theatre, Polly Browne in The Boy Friend at the Menier Chocolate Factory in 2019, and Wendla in Spring Awakening at the Almeida Theatre in 2021.

 In 2022, Okereke became the first black actress to star as Eliza Doolittle in My Fair Lady in its West End revival at the London Coliseum, alongside Harry Hadden-Paton and Vanessa Redgrave.
 For her performance, Okereke won the Black British Theatre Award for Outstanding Performance in a Musical.
 That same year, she made her television debut as Becky Fox in the BBC Three horror series Red Rose and appeared in The Light in the Piazza at Alexandra Palace.

+Okereke had her first lead television role in the 2024 Amazon Prime South African series The Morning After as Nina Morgan.
+In 2025, she made her feature film debut in the adaptation of George R. R. Martin's In the Lost Lands as Melange and the historical drama The Choral as Mary.
+She also starred in A Streetcar Named Desire at the Sheffield Crucible.